YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 Output: <br/>
 The address of num is: 0x6dfee8 <br/>
 The address of ref is: 0x6dfee8 <br/><br/>
 Notice they both return the same address location.
 By making a reference, we are simply making an alias of the variable we are referencing, in this case the variable num.
-We can now also refer to it using the name ref.
-Unlike pointers than can change, once a reference is declared it is static.
+We can now also refer to the memory location of num by using the name ref.
+Unlike pointers than can change addresses, once a reference is declared it is static.
 <br/><br/>

 Also note that using a pointer with a char datatype requires the casting of the char pointer to a void pointer (void*) if we want to print its address, due to operator overloading of the cout <<.